 Welcome!
 Rather than telling you all about me in a couple of paragraphs, here are some fast facts:

 I’m a regular blogger for the Huffington Post’s Religion section, and the UCC’s Stillspeaking Daily Devotional.
 Additionally my columns are often picked up by Christian Century blogs and Believe Out Loud.
-I also occasionally write religion columns for local papers as well.
-I’m currently working on a book about living a life of faith in difficult and fear-filled times which is specifically aimed at progressive people of faith and spiritual seekers.
-(I am represented at Folio Literary Management by Claudia Cross.)
+I occasionally write religion columns for local papers as well.
+I am also currently working on a book about progressive Christianity and discipleship.

 How I came to the church: